imagej/imagej2/README.md

 IMAGEJ AS A LIBRARY
 -------------------

-This repository is the master ImageJ2 application, which brings together all of ImageJ under the artifact [net.imagej:imagej](http://maven.imagej.net/index.html#nexus-search;gav~net.imagej~imagej~~~~kw,versionexpand).
+This repository is the master ImageJ application, which brings together all of ImageJ under the artifact [net.imagej:imagej](http://maven.imagej.net/index.html#nexus-search;gav~net.imagej~imagej~~~~kw,versionexpand).
 It is the easiest entry point if you are looking to use ImageJ as a library from